Corporate Governance/Board Responsibilities

 The Directors have established an Audit, Risk and Compliance Committee (‘‘ARCC’’) and a Nominations and Remuneration Committee with formally delegated duties and responsibilities.

-The ARCC will initially be comprised of Mark Goodliffe (Chairman), Richard Bennett and Mark Spanbroek.
+The ARCC is comprised of Mark Goodliffe (Chairman) and Mark Spanbroek as Non-Executive Directors.
 It will determine and examine any matters relating to the financial affairs of the Company including the terms of engagement of the Company’s external and internal auditors and, in consultation with the auditors, the scope of the external and internal audits.
 In addition, it will consider the regulatory, technical and operational risks of the Company and ensure these risks are properly assessed, monitored and reported on and the appropriate policies and procedures are in place.
 The ARCC will meet not less than four times in each financial year, or as otherwise required, and will have unrestricted access to the Company’s auditors.

-The Nominations and Remuneration Committee will be comprised of Richard Bennett (Chairman), Niki Beattie and Glenn Collinson.
+The Nominations and Remuneration Committee is comprised of Richard Bennett (Chairman) and Niki Beattie.
 The Nominations and Remuneration Committee will review and recommend nominees as new Directors to the Board and the performance of the Executive Directors and set their remuneration, determine the payment of bonuses to the Executive Directors and consider the Company’s bonus and incentive arrangements for employees.
 In exercising this role, members of this committee will have regard to the recommendations put forward in the Code and any other requirements for financially regulated companies that are applicable to the Company.
 The Nominations and Remuneration Committee shall meet not less than twice a year and at such other times as required.